shaoweilin/shaoweilin.github.io/_sources/posts/2022-05-08-parametric-typeclasses-aid-generalization-in-program-synthesis.md.txt

 If we do this with classes, we could have a class "Wellfounded" of all relations that are well-founded.
 We could also have a class "Noetherian" of all relations for which we can perform Noetherian induction.
 In this class, we have a generic name "noetherian_rect"
 (noetherian recursion for types) for the proof of noetherian-ness.

 We would then have R as an instance of Wellfounded, and S as an instance of Noetherian for all well-founded S. If we have a situation where Noetherian induction might be applicable, we just need to apply "noetherian_rect" with no extra parameters.
 The proof assistant will now compare the goal with the statement of noetherian-ness to guess what the relation R may be.
 It will then try to find an instance of the "Noetherian R" class, which could be something from the "Wellfounded R" class.
 Finally, it tries to find an instance of "Wellfounded R" and it sees that an instance was previously registered.
 All of this searching happens automatically in the background and no extra information needs to be carried by the human or learning machine.
-See below for the code.
+See below for the partial code (full code [here](https://w3id.org/people/shaoweilin/public/parametricity.v))

 ```coq